 Bring Rhythm Architecture - Electronic Percussion Artist & DJ To Your Special Event

 • Corporate • Festivals • Weddings • Restaurants • Hotels • Fine Art Fairs • Municipal Festivals • State & Regional Fairs

 • Private Parties • Galleries & Grand Openings • Museums • Wine Bars & Brunch • Night Club Beats • Holiday Celebrations

-Rhythm Architecture is a percussion/DJ "signature" act unique to the music industry.
-It is capable of any music genre and can perform both the dinner and dance portions of an evening, advantageous for corporate events, weddings, fundraisers and private parties.
+Rhythm Architecture is a unique solo percussion/DJ "signature act" unique in the music industry.
+It can perform both the dinner and dance portions of an evening, advantageous for corporate functions, weddings, fundraisers and private parties.
 Electronics allow performances in wine bars, upscale restaurants, juried fine art fairs, country clubs, museums, black tie events and municipal festivals.
-I replace other solo acts such as a guitar or piano - sometimes duos - because I bring a full ensemble sound.
-Unlike a singer with one instrument, my music contains horns (trumpet, trombone, saxophone, French horn), strings (violin, cello, guitar, bass guitar) and winds (oboe, flute and clarinet) not to mention vocals and a plethora of percussion instruments (including piano).
+I replace other solo acts that repeat the same material such as a guitar or piano - sometimes duos - because unlike a singer with one instrument, my music contains horns (trumpet, trombone, saxophone, French horn), strings (violin, cello, guitar, bass guitar) and winds (oboe, flute and clarinet) not to mention vocals and a plethora of percussion (including piano).